Chuan-Jiang/ITIS/README.md

 -------------

 ### <a name="#iss">Report an Issue
-If you have any questions or suggestion, please feel free to contact me :chjiang at sibs.ac.cn
+If you have any questions or suggestion, please feel free to contact me :chuan-j@foxmail.com  or chjiang at sibs.ac.cn
 -----------